Adelita Husni Bey

 A Collection in Turmoil – Practices of “Autocoscienza”

 Born in separatist feminist circles in the 1960s, but then employed more widely as “consciousness-raising”, autocoscienza takes the “body”, the “self” and its experiences as its starting point.
-If autocoscienza is a practice intended for deep self exploration in groups, as an exploration of the effects of patriarchal rule, ecological collapse and the effects of social institutions on the self and by extension collectivities, can it be applied to the body of the museum?
-Can the participants form or access, in some ways, the museum’s “subconscious”?
+If autocoscienza is a practice intended for deep self exploration in groups, as an exploration of the effects of patriarchal rule, ecological collapse and the effects of social institutions on the self and by extension collectivities, could it be applied to the body of the museum?
+Could the participants form or access, in some ways, the museum’s “subconscious”?